atlantichabitatmodels/communityofpractice/pages/faqs/field-data.md

 In the answer to this question, we consider the appropriate temporal spread and effort for field-collected data to build or validate your model.
-Note that we do <i>not</i> consider how much species data is enough to build a robust model—that question is covered in ,a href="https://atlantichabitatmodels.github.io/communityofpractice/faqs/how-much-data/">this post</a>.
+Note that we do <i>not</i> consider how much species data is enough to build a robust model—that question is covered in <a href="https://atlantichabitatmodels.github.io/communityofpractice/faqs/how-much-data/">this post</a>.

 There are four main considerations here: 1.
 The ecology of your species, 2.
 Major changes in your study area or your species’ abundance, 3.
 Spatial bias in your dataset, and 4.
 Budget and resources.